loomis/connected-edge/docs/docs/prerequisites/linux.md

 | disable service | `systemctl disable SERVICE` |
 | service output | `journalctl -u SERVICE` |

-To understand how these commands work, reinstall the "nginx" package.
+To understand how these commands work, reinstall the "nginx" package on an Ubuntu machine.
 When the service is started, you should be able to see the default landing page with the command:

 ```
 curl http://localhost